 Well, now that you (well…I) raise the question: No!
 Yup, you can quote me on this.

 Metrics are subjective and informational.
-You can’t make any judgment on individual performances based on metrics.
-They only help you make inquiries to better understand the intricacies of the project.
-Click To Tweet
+You can’t make any judgement on individual performances based on metrics.
+They only help you make inquiries to understand what really happened and therefore better understand the intricacies of the project and managing a team.

 The reality is that management is hard and always contextual.
 You need to dig deeper to understand the root causes of issues.
 Sometimes you will find that, indeed, a developer is actually a poor performer, but it’s because you made the effort to know your team and understand how they work together that you can identify if there is one member dragging it down.
 This is how you become a better manager who works towards better productivity and retention within your team.

 And, if you have that top of mind, you might properly use the first 3 types of metrics mentioned above.
 You’ll also be on your way to using more useful metrics that will help you have a really good understanding of your team’s workflow velocity and quality.

 I will list these metrics in 2 different categories: velocity and quality.
 Let me know if I forgot any; I would be happy to update the article.

 These metrics are the most controversial ones, because so many people (including me) learned to hate agile story points.
 But here are alternatives that I hope will make you think twice that you shouldn’t measure “velocity.”